Accolade: Ceremony

+As precursor of the accolade, there was the rite of colée/collée in parts of medieval France, which involved a rough blow to the neck of the one being bestowed knighthood.
+Possibly by the intervention of the Church, the practice was mitigated to delivering a light blow with the sword, and eventually the modern term accolade stuck to it.
+(Note: Some authorities state the meaning of accolade is debated, and could refer to either a blow or embrace, or a tap with the sword.)

 Accolade ceremonies have taken a variety of forms, including the tapping of the flat side of a knighting sword on the shoulders of a candidate (who is himself sometimes referred to as an accolade during the ceremony) or an embrace about the neck.

 The earliest reference to the knighting as a formal ceremony in Germany is in the Annals of Aachen under the year 1184, when the Emperor Frederick I's sons, Henry VI and Frederick VI, "were made knights" (facti sunt milites).

 Francis Drake (left) being knighted by Queen Elizabeth I in 1581.
 The recipient is tapped on each shoulder with a sword.
 Note that in reality, Elizabeth had the French ambassador perform the ceremony instead.

 An early Germanic coming-of-age ceremony, of presenting a youth with a weapon that was buckled on him, was elaborated in the 10th and 11th centuries as a sign that the minor had come of age.
 A panel in the Bayeux Tapestry shows the knighting of Harold by William of Normandy, but the specific gesture is not clearly represented.

 In medieval France, early ceremonies of the adoubement were purely secular and indicated a young noble coming of age.
 Around 1200, these ceremonies began to include elements of Christian ritual (such as a night spent in prayers, prior to the rite).

 The increasingly impressive ceremonies surrounding adoubement figured largely in the Romance literature, both in French and in Middle English, particularly those set in the Trojan War or around the legendary personage of Alexander the Great.